Number-resolved imaging of $^{88}$Sr atoms in a long working distance optical tweezer: Loading the tweezer

 \section{Loading the tweezer}

 The optical tweezer is loaded from a narrow-line magneto optical trap (nMOT) operating on the \cooling line at 689\, nm.
 The nMOT itself is loaded using the conventional sequence of pre-cooling on the broad \probe transition at 461\, nm, followed by transfer to a ``broadband'' cooling phase of duration 150 ms on the 689 nm transition.
-The tweezer beam is turned on throughout the nMOT phase, which lasts for 100 ms. To control the density of the nMOT, and hence the number of atoms loaded into the tweezer, we vary the duration of the pre-cooling step from 10 to 100~ms. After a variable hold time, atoms in the tweezer are imaged using a pulse of light on the \probe transition, with the resulting fluorescence collected and imaged onto the SPAD array as shown in Fig.~\ref{fig:fig2}.
+The tweezer beam is turned on at a time $t_\mathrm{load}$ before the end of the nMOT phase, which lasts for 100 ms. Varying $t_\mathrm{load}$ enables relatively precise control over the mean atom number in the tweezer.

+After a variable hold time, atoms in the tweezer are imaged using of light on the \probe transition, with the resulting fluorescence collected and imaged onto the SPAD array as shown in Fig.~\ref{fig:fig2}.
 For the data in this section and the next, where the trap was loaded with many atoms, the blue cooling beams were used as the imaging light.
-To get down to single atom sensitivity, we added an additional probe beam as shown in Fig. \ref{fig:fig1} which propagated orthogonal to the trap beam.
+To get down to single atom sensitivity, we added an additional probe beam as shown in Fig.~\ref{fig:fig1} which propagated orthogonal to the trap beam.
 Empirically we find that this alignment with the axis of tightest confinement is essential to avoid atoms being pushed along the trap axis during imaging.